faidfaisal/FFT_Hardware_Accelerator/README.md

 ---

 This project represents a collaborative hardware/software co-design effort involving FPGA architecture, digital signal processing, RTL development, embedded software, and end-to-end hardware validation on the Xilinx MiniZed platform.

+---

+# Future Work

+Although the accelerator has been successfully validated on hardware, several enhancements could further improve the design:

+- Automatic overflow protection using stage scaling or saturation arithmetic
+- AXI-Stream interface for continuous data streaming
+- DMA-based data transfers between the ARM processor and programmable logic
+- Fully pipelined butterfly architecture for higher throughput
+- Runtime-configurable FFT sizes
+- Performance benchmarking against the AMD/Xilinx FFT IP core
+- Clock frequency optimization and timing improvements

+---

+# Acknowledgements

+The authors would like to express their sincere gratitude to **Professor Peter A. Milder** for his guidance, mentorship, and support throughout the development of this project.

+This work was completed as part of the **Department of Electrical and Computer Engineering** at **Stony Brook University**.